pzhaojohnson/rna2drawer2/README.md

 ### Pairing Bases

+Bases can be paired and unpaired in the `Force Pair` mode.
+To select a subsequence of bases, click on a base and drag the mouse over the other bases that you would like to select.
+The selected bases will be highlighted in yellow.
+Clicking on another subsequence of bases will pair it with the selected bases.

+If a pairing can be added to the secondary structure without forming knots, secondary bonds will be created to form the pairing.
+Otherwise, tertiary bonds will be created to form the pairing.
+If you only want to create tertiary bonds, turn on the `Add Tertiary Bonds` mode.

+To remove secondary bonds,
+select bases that are in secondary bonds and click them again.
+Bases will be highlighted in red when clicking them will remove secondary bonds.
+Note that secondary bonds cannot be removed in the `Add Tertiary Bonds` mode.

+Additionally, in the `Pair Complements` mode, subsequences that are complementary to the selected subsequence will be highlighted in blue, making it easier to find pairing partners.
+Clicking on a highlighted complement will form the pairing.

+Parameters controlling the highlighting of complements can be customized in the `Complement Rules` form accessible via the `Settings` dropdown.

 <p align="center" >
   <img src="./demo/pairing.gif" width="760px" />
 </p>

 ### Flattening Loops and Flipping Stems

-The mode to flatten loops can be turned on via the `Mode`: `Flatten and Unflatten Loops` menu button.
-Clicking on a loop will flatten or unflatten it, though hairpin loops cannot be flattened.
+In the `Flatten and Unflatten Loops` mode, clicking on a loop will flatten or unflatten it.
+Note that hairpin loops cannot be flattened.

 As shown below,
 flattening a loop